Antonov An-148: Development

-For Siberian operators, Antonov plans a model with a higher gross weight and additional fuel capacity in the center tank, extending the range with 75 passengers from 2198 km to 3598 km.
-An "E" variant is also planned to offer a special 5100 km range, which would serve as a platform for the "E1", capable of non-stop Moscow-Vladivostok 6995 km services carrying 44 passengers.
+Numerous variants and derivatives were envisioned for the An-148.
+For Siberian operators, Antonov planned a model with a higher gross weight and additional fuel capacity in the center tank, extending the range with 75 passengers from 2198 km to 3598 km.
+An "E" variant was also planned to offer a special 5100 km range, which would have served as a platform for the "E1", capable of non-stop Moscow-Vladivostok 6995 km services carrying 44 passengers.